All Episodes

 Bradford assigned a plot of land to each family to work and manage.

-And this turned turned loose the uh the power of the marketplace.
+And this turned loose the power of the marketplace.

-Long before Karl Marx was ever born, the pilgrims had discovered and experimented with what could only be described as socialism, and it had failed miserably because when everybody put things in the common store, some people didn't have to put things in for there to be there.
+Long before Karl Marx was ever born, the Pilgrims had discovered and experimented with what could only be described as socialism, and it had failed miserably because when everybody put things in the common store, some people didn't have to put things in for there to be.

 People didn't produce anything, were taking things out, and it caused resentment, just as it does today.